aws/amazon-sagemaker-examples/inference/structured/realtime/byoc/byoc-nginx-python/README.md

 # Build and Deploy an ML Application from scratch to SageMaker

-We demonstrate building a ML application to predict the rings of Abalone.
+We demonstrate building a ML inference application to predict the rings of Abalone.

-After the model is hosted for Inference, the payload will be sent as a raw (untransformed) csv string to a real-time endpoint.
+Payload will be sent as a raw (untransformed) csv string to the inference application hosted as a serial-inference-pipeline on a real-time endpoint.
 The raw payload is first received by the featurizer container.
-The raw payload is then transformed (feature-engineering) by the featurizer, and the transformed record (float values) are returned as a csv string by the featurizer.
+The payload is then transformed by the featurizer, and the transformed record (float values) is returned as a csv string by the featurizer.

 The transformed record is then passed to the predictor container (XGBoost model).
-The predictor then converts the transformed record into XGBMatrix format, loads the model, calls `booster.predict(input_data)` and returns the predictions (Rings) in a JSON format.
+The predictor then converts the transformed record into XGBMatrix format, loads the model and calls `booster.predict(input_data)` and returns the predictions (Rings) in a JSON format.

 >Note: We use a pretrained XGBoost model trained on [Abalone Data Set](https://archive.ics.uci.edu/ml/datasets/abalone).